Olalekanrasaq/Customers-Personality-Analysis/README.md

 # Customers-Personality-Analysis-Project
 Customer Personality Analysis is a detailed analysis of a company’s ideal customers.
 It helps a business to better understand its customers and makes it easier for them to modify products according to the specific needs, behaviors and concerns of different types of customers.
+# Discussion of Findings
+So far so good, we have explored our dataset by looking at univariate, bivariate and multivariate exploration.
+We discovered someinteresting features from the dataset.
+Some of them are; Customers' income is positively related to their educational status'.
+The income of a customer will determine how much he would spend on different products.
+Most customers receives income between 10,000 and 100,000.
+There is decrease in the amount spent by customers on products from 2012 to 2014.